Netherlands Marine Corps: Origins

 The corps was founded on 10 December 1665 during the Second Anglo-Dutch War by the then grand pensionary of the Dutch Republic, Johan de Witt, and Admiral Michiel de Ruyter as the Regiment de Marine.
 The first commander of the corps was Willem Joseph van Ghent.
 The Dutch had successfully used conventional troops embarked on ships during the First Anglo-Dutch War.
-The Korps Mariniers was the fifth European Marine unit formed, being preceded by Spain's Infantería de Armada (1537), the Portuguese Marine Corps (1610), France's Troupes de marine (1622) and the English Royal Marines (1664), although the Dutch Marines were the first in history to specialise in amphibious operations.
+The Korps Mariniers was the fifth European marine branch formed, being preceded by the Spanish Marine Infantry (1537), Portuguese Marine Corps (1610), France's troupes de marine (1622) and the Royal Marines (1664), although the Dutch marines were the first to specialise in amphibious operations.

-Like Britain, the Netherlands has had several periods during which its Marine Corps were disbanded.
+The Netherlands has had several periods during which its Marine Corps were disbanded.
 The French occupation of The Netherlands, which lasted from 1810 until 1813, is an example of such disbandments.
 A new Marine unit was raised on 20 March 1801 during the time of the Batavian Republic and on 14 August 1806 the Korps Koninklijke Grenadiers van de Marine was raised under King Louis Bonaparte.
 The modern Korps Mariniers dates back to 1814, receiving its current name in 1817.

-In 1667, led by Admiral van Ghent, and their new commander, the Englishman Colonel Thomas Dolman, the Regiment de Marine played a prominent part in the large Dutch raid, the "Raid on the Medway" on England (10–14 June).
+In 1667, led by Admiral van Ghent, and their new commander, the Englishman Colonel Thomas Dolman, the Regiment de Marine played a prominent part in the Dutch raid on the Medway in Kent (10–14 June).
 The Korps' battle honour "Chatham" is one of the few ever won on British soil by a foreign unit.
-The July 2nd attack on Landguard fort near Harwich, performed by 1,500 Mariniers after landing at Woodrich was countered by the fort's garrison.
+The July 2nd attack on Landguard fort near Harwich, performed by 1,500 Mariniers after landing at Woodrich was defeated by the English.